-I. Purpose—To state the University position, policy, and responsibility regarding sexual harassment as related to its students.
-II.
-Policy—The University reaffirms and emphasizes commitment to provide an educational and work environment free from sexual harassment and to provide a means to remedy sexual harassment that students may have experienced.
-The intent of this policy is to express the University’s commitment and responsibility to protect its students from sexual harassment.
+The Paul M. Hebert Law Center reaffirms and emphasizes its commitment to provide an academic and work environment free from sexual and other unlawful harassment.
+The intent of this policy is to express the Law Center's commitment to protect its employees and students from such harassment and from retaliation for participating in harassment complaints.
 It is not intended to infringe upon constitutionally guaranteed rights nor upon academic freedom.
-In considering allegations of sexual harassment, the University must be concerned with the rights of both the accused and the accuser.
+In considering allegations of harassment, the Law Center must be concerned with the rights of both the complainant and the accused.

 The Illegal or Abusive Use of Drugs—